Zero to 180 – Three Minute Magic

 Riding the Coattails

-King Records makes a prominent appearance in the introduction to Cover Me – The Stories Behind the Greatest Cover Songs of All Time by Ray Padgett, founder/editor of the blog, Cover Me
+King Records makes a prominent appearance in the introduction to Cover Me – The Stories Behind the Greatest Cover Songs of All Time by Ray Padgett, founder/editor of the blog, Cover Me:

 Excerpt